tylingsoft/markdown-core/README.md

 ## todo

 1. PPT
-1. plugins: easy to add and configure plugins. by default only core markdown features.
+1. Extensions: easy to add and configure extensions. by default only core markdown features.
-    1. create a class named Plugin / Extension
+    1. create a class named Extension
 1. get rid of ionicons because this project is not active
+1. Optional
+    1. change require/module.exports to import/export